piano35-edb/barman-docs-rewrite/docs/scripts/cloud-hook-scripts.md

 # Cloud hook scripts

 To use cloud hook scripts, install the `barman-cli-cloud` package on the Barman server.
+You can use cloud hook scripts for a post-backup or pre-wal archive.

 ## As a post-backup